SxMShaDoW/lab-aemc-utah/docs/600-configure-app-intake.md

 ---

+{: .warning}
+> Normally you complete this section in **PROD**, BUT it is already configured for you in lab settings.
+You can safely skip this section!

 {: .highlight}
-> **[Application Intake](https://docs.servicenow.com/csh?topicname=config-app-intake.html&version=latest)** has already been configured as part of the setup for this lab.
->
-> This section can be safely skipped and will not affect the rest of the lab.
->
+> **[Application Intake](https://docs.servicenow.com/csh?topicname=config-app-intake.html&version=latest)** contains more information in ServiceNow docs.
 > We are providing the information below to help add context.

-Application Intake is configured in the Prod Environment and consists of a few important tasks:
+Application Intake is configured in the **Prod** Environment and consists of a few important tasks:

 - Set the ```sn_app_intake.instance_can_provision_users``` system property to **true**.